keimatch/generate-type-from-aep_schema/README.md

 By using the generated type, you will receive an error if you try to input a field that does not exist in the schema.

 > **Note**
-> Make sure to execute it within a .ts file.
+> Make sure to execute it within a '.ts' file.

 ```typescript
 import type { Schema } from "../out/type";